Home / publications / briefings /

 Evidence gaps and limitations

-Another key limitation is that the studies depend on assumptions about how migrants use public services.
-Most studies simply estimate the share of the population represented by migrants and assume that they account for the same share of consumption of public services as people with similar demographic characteristics (e.g. age and gender).
+In addition, there is almost no data on migrants’ use of public services such as healthcare.
+As a result, most studies simply assume that the cost of public services for migrants is the same as the cost for a UK-born person of the same age and sex.
 Yet migrants have different characteristics from UK-born individuals and as such may use public services differently.
 For instance, migrants may use services such as translation services in schools and hospitals that are not typically used by the native-born population.
 One difficulty in addressing this point is that there is no systematic collection of the user’s migration status at the point of delivery of many public services.

 On the other hand, some migrants deliver public services as well as using them.
 It may be possible to deliver services in the public sector at a lower cost because of the availability of migrant workers.
 However, it is very difficult to quantify these contributions, as doing so would require strong assumptions about how public services would have been staffed in the absence of migration.